jkomoros/boardgame/TUTORIAL.md

 #### Ordered Moves

-This machinery works great for moves that legal at any point within a phase, like in blackjack's `PhaseNormalPlay`.
+This machinery works great for moves that legal at any point within a phase, like in blackjack's `phaseNormalPlay`.

 However in many cases, like setting up a new round of a game, there are a series of moves that should be applied in a precise order, one after the other.
 Writing bespoke `Legal` methods that did complicated signaling to each other about when it was their turn would be very error prone.